-Section 66 explicitly states that delegations must be by way of resolution and written notice to the person or persons.
-It also states that the delegate must not sub-delegate the power or function without the written consent of the board.
+Delegations must be made by resolution and written notice to the person or persons.
+The delegate must not sub-delegate the power or function without the written consent of the board.
 The board is not able to delegate the general power of delegation.
 The delegation can be revoked at any time by resolution and written notice to the delegate(s) or by any other method provided for in the delegation.

 Delegations to employees